iyenal/gen7engine-docs/docs/README.md

 Github: https://github.com/iyenal
 Youtube: https://www.youtube.com/@idstudioYT

-Gen7 Engine is available as a private open beta for Windows and Linux OSs, and supports publishing to Windows, Linux, Wii, PSP, Switch and Gamecube.
+Gen7 Engine is available as a public open beta for Windows and Linux OSs, and supports publishing to Windows, Linux, Wii, PSP, Switch and Gamecube.